-- Waiver case manager explains the participant's right to freedom of choice when selecting a provider for services.
+- Waiver case manager explains the participant's right to freedom of choice when it comes to selecting a provider for services.
 A list of qualified providers is readily available and the WCM will assist the participant in contacting any provider as needed. - OIDD staff review all service plans prior to implementation.
-A standardized case management monitoring tool will be implemented to provide a structure for ongoing monitoring.
-In addition to ensuring the plans are effectively addressing the needs of the participants, OIDD staff check for compliance with policy. - At a minimum, the waiver case manager makes contact with the participant and/or representative monthly to determine services meet the participants' needs and continue to be effective.
+In addition to ensuring the plans are effectively addressing the needs of the participants, OIDD staff check for compliance with policy. - At a minimum, the waiver case manager makes contact with the participant and/or representative monthly to determine whether services are meeting the participants' needs and are continuing to be effective.
 If services are not meeting the needs of the participant, additional assessments will be conducted and the plan revised to address the need.
-Waiver case managers may also make referrals for and monitor non-waiver services (such as medical appointments or food pantry) as necessary to ensure that participants' needs are met as a whole .
+Waiver case managers may also make referrals for and monitor non-waiver services (such as medical appointments or food pantry) as necessary to ensure that participants' needs are met as a whole.